 Please read through test kit instructions carefully.

-If you have taken antibiotics or anti-fungal medication, you must wait a full 2 weeks before testing.
-Avoid taking probiotic supplements for 1 week and avoid fermented or probiotic foods.
+If you have taken antibiotics, anti-fungal medication, or antimicrobials herbs, you must wait a full 2 weeks before testing.
+Ideally avoid taking probiotic supplements for 1 week and avoid fermented or probiotic foods.
 3 days before testing, avoid any over the counter anti-inflammatory medication such as aspirin or ibuprofen, as well as laxatives, digestive enzymes, detox/liver herbs and minerals, amino acids or any other gut-associated supplements.

 2 days before testing eat as varied a diet as possible.
-Make sure you include a variety of protein (e.g. fish, meat or eggs), fats (e.g. salmon, avocado, coconut or olive oil), carbohydrate (e.g. quinoa or rice); and both raw & cooked vegetables over the weekend, prior to completing the sample.
-You will also need to include gluten in your diet, in order to assess for any immune reaction.
+Make sure you include a variety of protein (e.g. fish, meat or eggs), fats (e.g. salmon, avocado, coconut or olive oil), carbohydrates (e.g. quinoa or rice); and both raw & cooked vegetables over the 2 days prior to completing the sample.
+You will also need to include gluten in your diet, if you wish to assess for any immune reaction to gluten.

-Please ensure that you enclose the test request form along with your samples, having completed your details and if not already completed, adding in details for Amanda Nutrition.
+Please ensure that you enclose the test request form and Gut Health Questionnaire along with your samples, having completed your details and if not already completed, adding in details for Amanda Nutrition.